Lorenzo Smith: Biography

 Lorenzo Smith was born on May 23, 1972, in Havana, Florida.
 As a child, he sang in the churches and was an avid listener of Michael Jackson, El Debarge, James Brown and Sam Cooke.
 In high school, Lorenzo was active and competed in sports, a fact reflected by his strong build.

 In 1990, Lorenzo put out his first album, Let Me Show You.
-The album was released with Alpha International through CEMA Records.
-The album's title track reached No. 64 on the R&B charts, while the album's other single "Tic Tok" reached No. 41.
+The album was released with Alpha International through Capitol Records.
+The album's title track reached No. 64 on the R&B charts, while the album's other single "Tic Tok" reached No. 41, his second single was “Let Me Show U” and his third single was “Angel” it was the only music video of the album.

-On Lorenzo's eponymous sophomore effort, the song "Real Love" reached No. 6 on the R&B charts; followed up with "Make Love 2 Me" and "I Can't Stand The Pain." which reached No. 21 and No. 22 on the R&B charts, respectively.
+On Lorenzo's eponymous sophomore effort, the song "Real Love" reached No. 6 on the R&B charts; followed up with "Make Love 2 Me" and "I Can't Stand The Pain." which reached No. 21 and No. 22 on the R&B charts, respectively in 1992.

 Lorenzo released his last album to date in 1995, after a three-year dispute with Alpha International.
 The album, Love on My Mind, was released on Luke Campbell's Luke Records.
-It had one charting single, "If It's Alright With You" which reached No. 41 on the R&B charts.
+It had one charting single, "If It's Alright With You" which reached No. 41 on the R&B charts, but another single “Don’t Wanna Share” failed to chart. but in turn, Lorenzo would sang on Campbell album “Uncle Luke”.

 As of 2015, Smith continues to perform and featured on the single "I Know (No More)" by Razor.